ibm-cloud-docs/cloud-databases-gen2/howto-manage-backups.md

 {{site.data.keyword.databases-for}} Gen 2 is currently in Beta.
 The Beta plan is provided exclusively for evaluation and testing purposes.
 It is not covered by warranties, SLAs, or support, and is not intended for production use.
 For more information, see [Beta reference](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-icd-gen2-beta).
 {: beta}

 An automatically scheduled backup is taken of your database every day.
-You can also do on-demand backups.
+You can also trigger on-demand backups at any time.
 Backups are encrypted either with an automatic key or your own key if you use Bring Your Own Key (BYOK).
+If BYOK is set up for a Gen 2 {{site.data.keyword.databases-for}} instance, the backups will be created using the key.
 You can restore a backup to a new instance of {{site.data.keyword.databases-for}}.

 To access backups for {{site.data.keyword.databases-for}}, go to your database instance's Dashboard, and see the *Backups and restore* tab.

+Gen 2 {{site.data.keyword.databases-for}} backups can only be restored within the same region where they were created.

 Here is some additional general information about backups: